Moving the FileHold data directories to different storage locations

 - Full text search indexes - All versions - There are a variety of files that make up the complete FTS index.

 - User role manager - All versions - Active Directory Lightweight Directory Services (AD LDS).
-For FileHold 12 URM instance files are bulk exported to XML nightly by a scheduled task.

 - Temporary uploads - FileHold 14.2 and later - Used to store web client uploads of files before they are added to the document repository.